mediaexplorer74/MicroStore/README.md

 # License & Copyright

-StoreApp is RnD project.
+MicroStore is RnD project.
 AS-IS.
 No support.
 Distributed under the MIT License.